evanwill/go-go-ghpages-b/content/5-dev.md

 Installing it is pretty straightforward:

 - Windows: install [Git for Windows](https://git-for-windows.github.io/) using the default options, except when setup asks you to choose the default editor used by Git, select "Use the Nano editor by default".
 This will give you Git, Git Bash, and Git GUI.
 Git Bash is a great terminal that lets you use UNIX style commands and utilities on Windows.
-- Mac: check if Git is already installed by opening terminal and typing `git --version`.
-If you do not have it, download the official [Mac installer](https://git-scm.com/downloads).
+- Mac: you will need "Xcode Command Line Tools" installed, so open a terminal (to find it search for "terminal" in Spotlight), type in the command `xcode-select --install`, and follow the prompts.
+After the install finishes, try typing `git --version`.
+If you want a newer version, download the official [Mac installer](https://git-scm.com/downloads).
 - Linux: check if Git is already installed by opening terminal and typing `git --version`.
-If you do not have it, install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).
+If you do not have it, install from your distribution's package manager (for Ubuntu `sudo apt install git`).

 If you are interested in using a visual GUI application integrated with GitHub, Windows and Mac users should also install [GitHub Desktop](https://desktop.github.com/) using the default options.
 You can install GitHub Desktop in addition to other versions of Git.
 There are other [GUI apps available](https://git-scm.com/downloads/guis) for managing and visualizing Git repositories, including Linux options.

+Generally, it is easiest to start your project repository on GitHub, then `clone` the repository to your local machine to start working on it.
+This ensures your local copy is linked to the `remote` on GitHub.

 ### Ruby